How to photograph the northern lights – part 2

 Hey Folks,

-This 3 part article on how to Photograph the Northern Lights is intended to help you plan for (and work around, best we can) some of the struggles and pitfalls that await.
-It’s still up to you, your camera and the gods of luck to actually bring home the images, but hopefully this article will help you with that.
-If you see any thing repeated in this article, figure that repetition probably suggests emphasis.
-Please feel free to add your own thoughts, questions, and so forth, in the comments section below.
+This three-part guide will help you plan for and work around the struggles that await.
+It’s still up to you, your camera, and the gods of luck to bring home the images, but this should make it easier.
+If you see anything repeated here, that repetition is intentional.
+Add your thoughts and questions in the comments.

 Cold Weather Photography Clothing